A Harder-Narasimhan theory for Kisin modules: HN-theory applied to flat Kisin modules

-\begin{defn}[{\cite[\S9.2]{fargues00}}] The Hodge-Tate polygon of a Hodge-Tate $p$-adic $\Gamma_K$-representation is the HN-polygon arising from the HN-theory on the category of $\bQ_p$-linear Hodge-Tate $\Gamma_K$-representations induced by setting the degree of $V$ to be $\deg_{HT}(V)$.
+\begin{defn}[{(cf.\ \cite[\S5.2.2]{fargues2019})}] The \emph{Hodge--Tate polygon} of a Hodge--Tate $p$-adic $\Gamma_K$-representation is the HN-polygon arising from the HN-theory on the category of $\bQ_p$-linear Hodge--Tate $\Gamma_K$-representations induced by setting the degree of $V$ to be $\deg_{HT}(V)$.
 We write $\HN(HT(V))$ for this polygon. \end{defn}